Case list

 ## Case label configuration

-It is possible to configure the label for a case in the left part of the tile on the Eximee Dashboard page, located for example at:
+It is possible to configure the label for a case in the left part of the tile on the Eximee Dashboard page, available e.g. at the address:

 ```